Management of Second Stage of Labor | Article | GLOWM

 Engagement

-The widest diameter of the presenting part (i.e. the biparietal diameter in vertex presentation and bitrochanteric diameter in a breech presentation) crosses the maternal pelvic brim
+The widest diameter of the presenting part (i.e. the fetal biparietal diameter in vertex presentation and bitrochanteric diameter in a breech presentation) crosses the maternal pelvic brim

 Descent